Skip navigation

 • You may need to remove your clothing.
 If so, you will be given a hospital gown.

-• You will be given a lead shield or apron to wear over your pelvic area or another part of your body, depending on the type of fluoroscopy.
-The shield or apron provides protection from unnecessary radiation.
+• You may be given a lead shield or apron to wear over your pelvic area or another part of your body, depending on the type of fluoroscopy.
+The shield or apron protects from unnecessary radiation.

 • For certain procedures, you may be asked to drink a liquid containing contrast dye.
 Contrast dye is a substance that makes parts of your body show up more clearly on an x-ray.